opendatakerala/opendatakerala.github.io/content/post/2024/07/26/stakeholders-workshop/index.md

 ![](2.jpeg)

 A Stakeholders’ Workshop was organized by [Open Government Data (OGD) Platform India](https://data.gov.in) on 26th July 2024 at the Indian Habitat Centre, New Delhi.
-Naveen P Francis, representing OpenDataKerala participated in the workshop .
+Naveen Francis, representing OpenDataKerala participated in the workshop .
 He also delivered a talk on OpenStreetMap India and activities of OpenDataKerala and how it helped to develop an opendata eco system in Kerala.

 - View/Download the Presentation here
 {{< button href="/post/2024/07/26/stakeholders-workshop/osmindia1.pdf" class="btn btn-white" >}}PDF{{< /button >}}